Skip to content

 Most established New Jersey bars and clubs run two checks at the door.
 Handheld scanner systems read the PDF417 barcode and flag mismatches, expired IDs, and underage birthdates.
 Bouncers then perform a visual inspection of card thickness, lamination, microprinting, and UV-reactive features.

 Shore towns and Atlantic City casinos run particularly tight scanning at the entrance, since they answer to both the state ABC and the casino regulators.
-For more on the equipment side of detection, see fake IDs and digital scanners.
+For more on the equipment side of detection, see what handheld ID scanners detect.
 For the broader venue context, see fake IDs at casinos.

 Diversion Programs and Record Relief